Fire & Rescue Services

 Number of trucks in fleet: 7

-- Fire Hall No.3: one engine
+- Fire Station No.3: one engine

 Auto Extrication is when firefighters remove trapped or injured people involved in a motor vehicle accident.
 Firefighters use specialized equipment known as the Jaws of Life, which enable firefighters to spread, pull and cut metal to free trapped victims inside mangled motor vehicles.

 Other specialized equipment carried on the rescue truck: